Cybersecurity is (still) a shared responsibility

 The distributor

-For a pure distributor, the topic of cybersecurity is very simple: they are just handling the logistics and do not touch the product itself.
-However, value-add distributors need to consider the same aspects as integrators or installers do, as described above.
+For a pure distributor, the topic of cybersecurity is very simple: you are just handling the logistics and do not touch the product itself.
+However, as a value-add distributor, you need to consider the same aspects as integrators or installers do, as described above.

-For those distributors who also resell so called OEM/ODM devices, those they buy from a manufacturer and relabel under another (or own) brand, a whole different set of rules apply.
+If you also resell so called OEM/ODM devices, those you buy from a manufacturer and relabel under another (or own) brand, a whole different set of rules apply.

-First and foremost, transparency is key: They need to let their customers know what they are buying.
-Without this transparency it is typically the price which influences the customer’s buying decision the most.
+First and foremost, transparency is key: you need to let your customers know what they are buying.
+Without this transparency, it is typically the price which influences the customer’s buying decision the most.

-They also need to guarantee to supply firmware upgrades in case of vulnerabilities of their original supplier.
+You also need to guarantee to supply firmware upgrades in case of vulnerabilities of your original supplier.
 The habits of the industry show that a detected vulnerability in the original suppliers’ devices is, typically, not fixed in the devices of their many OEM partners.

 The manufacturer